ConSol/docker-headless-vnc-container/README.md

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 consol/centos-xfce-vnc

 ### 4) View only VNC
-To prevent unwanted control over the VNC connection, it's possible to set environment variable `VNC_VIEW_ONLY=true`.
-If set the docker startup script will create a random cryptic password for the control connection and use the value of `VNC_PW` for the view only connection.
+Since version `1.2.0` it's possible to prevent unwanted control over VNC.
+Therefore you can set the environment variable `VNC_VIEW_ONLY=true`.
+If set the docker startup script will create a random cryptic password for the control connection and use the value of `VNC_PW` for the view only connection over the VNC connection.

      docker run -it -p 5901:5901 -p 6901:6901 -e VNC_VIEW_ONLY=true consol/centos-xfce-vnc